otenim/GLCIC-PyTorch/README.md

 Under default settings, the numbers of training steps during phase 1, phase 2, and phase 3 are 90,000, 10,000, and 400,000.
 Each snapshot period is set to 18,000, 2,000, and 80,000, respectively.
 Bach size is set to 16, while input image size is 160 x 160 (all the input images are rescalled so that the minumum side is 160, then randomly cropped to 160 x 160 images).

-Basically, hyper parameters and the model architecture is exactly the same as described in the paper, but we changed the batch size from 96 to 16 due to lack of GPU memory.
+Basically, hyper parameters and the model architecture (except for batch size) is exactly the same as described in the paper.

 ## How to train with your own dataset ?

 ### 1. Prepare dataset

-To train a model with your own dataset, first you have to make a dataset directory in the following format.
+To train a model using your own dataset, first you have to make a dataset directory in the following format.

 ```
 dataset/ # the directory name can be anything.
     |____train/
-    |       |____XXXX.jpg # png images are also OK.
+    |       |____XXXX.jpg # png images are also accepted.
     |       |____OOOO.jpg
     |____test/
             |____oooo.jpg